-Are your trying to implement a schedule for your child but don’t know where to begin?
-I am sharing a sample routine for a 3 year old child.
-This is the exact routine that I used for three of my four children.
+Inside: A sample routine for a 3 year old child.
+It is a daily schedule for 30-36 month old children – the exact one that I used for three of my four children.
 I hope it helps you see how easy it is to get your child on a routine.

 All children (and their parents!) benefit from routines.
 It is always good to know what to do next.
 This goes for children too.